willfaught/paige/README.md

 Get started by [starring](https://github.com/willfaught/paige/stargazers) and [following](https://github.com/willfaught/paige/watchers) the project.

-If you find an issue, please [report it](https://github.com/willfaught/paige/issues/new).
+If you find an issue, please [create an issue](https://github.com/willfaught/paige/issues/new).
 If you have fixes or improvements, please [create a pull request](https://github.com/willfaught/paige/compare).
 Feedback is encouraged and appreciated.